-The U.S. Deparment of Education is the Largest Provider of Student Financial Aid in the Country
+The U.S. Department of Education is the Largest Provider of Student Financial Aid in the Country

 Are You Unsure if You Are Eligible to Receive Federal Student Aid or Need Help Applying?